-This season, the average asking price for a ticket to see the Yankees at home is $133, but Subway Series tickets are trending at $185 for the June 10 game, and $187 for the June 11 game.
-The get-in price for both games is $38.
+This season, the average asking price for a ticket to see the Yankees at home is $133, but Subway Series tickets are averaged $185 for the games in early June.
+The get-in price for both games was right around $40.

 At Citi Field, the season average is $52, as compared to $148 for the Mets-Yankees game on July 2 and $145 on July 3.
 The cheapest ticket on July 2 is $65, and the cheapest ticket on July 3 is $71.

 All four games are weekday night games.
 Tickets are available for all games on both the primary and secondary markets.
 The cheapest seats via Ticketmaster on the primary market for the June 10 and 11 games at Yankee Stadium are $30 for seats in the 400 sections.
 Similar tickets start at $38 on the secondary market.

 For the games at Citi Field, tickets are also available on both the primary market through Ticketmaster, and the secondary market.
 For those games the primary market get-in price is $52 for the first game and $85.
 In Section 121, on the field box level along the third baseline, primary market tickets start at $257 for Metropolitan Bronze Level seats (rows 13-23), while similar seats on the secondary market start at $260.
 But according to TicketIQ, seats in the fourth row are still available for $802.